An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

 where the weight $W_\Gamma$ is defined in (\ref{2.1.7}) via the modified angle function.
-We have the following two cases: either $\Gamma$ contains an oriented cycle (and in this case clearly our $W_\Gamma=0$), or it does not contain (and in this case $\U_\Gamma$ is well-defined by Lemma 1.4).
+Consider the following two cases: either $\Gamma$ contains an oriented cycle (and in this case clearly our $W_\Gamma=0$), or it does not contain any oriented cycle (and in the latter case $\U_\Gamma$ is well-defined by Lemma \ref{lemma1714}).
 Therefore, the cochain $\F_n(\gamma_1\wedge\dots\wedge\gamma_n)$ is well-defined.

-Our main result is the following \begin{theorem*} Let $V$ be a $\mathbb{Z}_{\ge 0}$-graded vector space over $\mathbb{C}$ with finite-dimensional graded components $V_i$.
-Then the maps $\F_n$ are well-defined and are the Taylor components of some $L_\infty$ quasi-isomorphism $\F\colon T_\fin^\mathcal{L}(V)\to \Hoch^\mb_\fin(S(V^*))$ where the l.h.s. is the $L_\infty$ algebra introduced in Section 2.
-Its first Taylor component $\F_1$ is the Hochschild-Kostant-Rosenber map (\ref{1.3.1}). \end{theorem*} This Theorem is clearly a specification of the Main Theorem 2.3, we prove here this Theorem.
+We prove \begin{theorem} Let $V$ be a $\mathbb{Z}_{\ge 0}$-graded vector space over $\mathbb{C}$ with finite-dimensional graded components $V_i$.
+Then the maps $\F_n$ are well-defined and are the Taylor components of an $L_\infty$ quasi-isomorphism $\F\colon T_\fin^\mathcal{L}(V)\to \Hoch^\mb_\fin(S(V^*))$.
+(Here in the l.h.s. $T_\fin(V)^\mathcal{L}$ is the exotic $L_\infty$ algebra introduced in Section 2).
+The first Taylor component $\F_1$ of the $L_\infty$ quasi-isomorphism $\F$ is the Hochschild-Kostant-Rosenber map (\ref{1.3.1}). \end{theorem} Theorem \ref{mtheorembis} provides an explicit form of the $L_\infty$ quasi-isomorphism which existence is stated in Main Theorem \ref{theoremmain}, and, therefore, it implies the latter Theorem.
+Below we prove Theorem \ref{mtheorembis}.